 There is one way to beat the strain of shifting seasons and that is by fully indulging in the spring skiing and shredding scene at Snowbird.
-With Utah's longest season, Snowbird offers snow-covered slopes much longer than any other Ski Utah resort around.
+With Utah's longest season, Snowbird offers up snow-covered slopes much longer than any other Ski Utah resort around.
 Should the snow conditions hold, Snowbird typically operates well into May or June.
 In the event of a banner year, expect to see bedecked skiers and snowboarders gleefully lapping the Little Cloud chairlift on the 4th of July.

 #1: Spring is a Great Time to Learn at Snowbird

 Forget chilly temps, thick jackets and snug mittens.
-April is the absolute best time to learn how to ski or snowboard.
+April and May are the absolute best time to learn how to ski or snowboard.
 Just book a lesson with Snowbird's awesome Mountain School.
 April is typically a warmer and sunnier month to head up the canyon and if you are just learning, it will be a far more pleasant experience if you aren't battling the cold or struggling to figure out how to layer for success.
 This is especially true for young children.
 If you are wanting to teach kiddos, spring is the absolute best time to do so.
 They will be far more successful when there are fewer people and warmer temps.

-#2 The Legendary Spring Dump(s)
+#2: The Legendary Spring Dump(s)

-#3 Patio + Aprés
+#3: Patio + Aprés

-#4 The Wiggle & The Wave
+#4: The Wiggle & The Wave

-Careening around corners in soft slushy snow in the sunshine is truly the sensation of spring at The Bird.
-The bravest of the wigglers may even opt to hit the wave, a big, natural terrain feature where riders often execute huge, jaw-dropping maneuvers.
+Careening around corners in soft slushy snow in the sunshine is a quintessential sensation of spring at The Bird.
+The bravest spring riders may even opt to hit the wave, a big, natural terrain feature near the wiggle where riders often execute huge, jaw-dropping maneuvers.
 If you are not planning to hit the wave, give this area a wide berth as the landing zone can be huge and folks hitting the wave are traveling at a high rate of velocity and the takeoff is blind.

-In case you hadn't noticed, skiers and snowboarders are a group of people that tend not to take themselves too seriously.
+In case you hadn't noticed, most skiers and snowboarders are a group of people that fail to take themselves too seriously.
 Spring at The Bird often involves the baring of tender winter skin to soak up the sun's long-hidden rays.
-Expect to see short jorts, crop tops, tees and wacky costumes.
+Expect to see short jorts, crop tops, animal onesies, tees and wacky costumes.
 Groups of friends and locals will often use any excuse to dress up in their favorite retro one-piece, wacky overalls or vintage ski gear.
 It's a sight to see and you can't beat them so you may as well bust out that bedazzled windbreaker and join in the fun.

-Snowbird's '18/19 Spring Skiing Lifts Schedule, Operating Hours and Pricing
+Snowbird's 2020-2021 Spring Skiing Lifts Schedule, Operating Hours and Pricing